jessesquires/jessesquires.com/_posts/2015-04-06-swift-failable-initializers-revisited.md

 {% endhighlight %}

-As you can see, this brings type-safety and readability to the validator.
+The combination of a phantom type and a closure property enable us to construct many unique validators, while maintaining a single generic interface through which validation occurs.
+In other words, we do not have to create many different concrete validators (or validator subclasses) for many different models.
+Additionally, in this example you can see how this brings type-safety and readability to the validator.
 We know that this validator is for `MyModel` instances.

 Next, we'll define a JSON parser protocol, and implement a concrete parser.
 The protocol will allow us to reference parsers throughout our code in a generic way, while enabling each concrete parser to know about parsing a specific type of model.
 The parser will receive JSON, parse it, and return a model.
-We'll also add a new initializer to `MyModel` that uses dependency injection and remove the old one, `init?(json: JSON)`.
+We'll also add a new (more proper) designated initializer to `MyModel` that uses [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) and remove the old one, `init?(json: JSON)`.
 This parser assumes that the JSON has already been validated.

 {% highlight swift linenos %}